RBrearton/py-htmx/pages/b2_ps3.md

 ## Q1: Evaluation of derivatives for a four-vector field

-This question is all about practicing taKing derivatives of a four-vector.
+This question is all about practicing taking derivatives of a four-vector.
 We're told that $F^\mu$ is given by

 !START_LABEL Q1 field